avh4/elm-dataviz/README.md

-This module provides functions to render tabular views of data.
+This package provides a simple way to render tabular views of data.

 ```elm
 import Table